League Cup live, schedule, how to watch, odds, stream

 With four all-Premier League ties set up in the last 32, there will be some massive clashes coming up.

-Manchester United host West Ham, Chelsea welcome Aston Villa, Tottenham travel to Wolves and Norwich host Liverpool.
+Manchester United host West Ham, Chelsea welcome Aston Villa, Tottenham travel to Wolves and Liverpool beat Norwich.

 [ MORE: How to watch Premier League in USA ]

-Reigning champions Manchester City host third-tier Wycombe Wanderers, while Arsenal host third-tier AFC Wimbledon.
+Reigning champions Manchester City hammered third-tier Wycombe Wanderers, while Arsenal host third-tier AFC Wimbledon.

-There are a few potential banana skins lined up for PL clubs against lower-league opponents, as Leeds head to Fulham, Southampton travel to Sheffield United, Burnley host Rochdale and Everton head to QPR.
+There were a few potential banana skins lined up for PL clubs against lower-league opponents, as Leeds edged past Fulham on penalties, Southampton did likewise versus Sheffield United, while Burnley eased past Rochdale in the end and Everton lost on penalties to QPR.

 Below is how to watch the League Cup, the full schedule, latest betting odds, predictions and everything else you need.